HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

   )
 }}

-Browser support for Early Hints is widespread, but we found almost minimal usage in the dataset with only 0.012% of CDN requests.
+Browser support for Early Hints is widespread, but we found minimal usage in the dataset with only 0.012% of CDN requests.
 This represents a marginal 0.002% increase from 2024 to 2025.
 Vercel was the only CDN to support over 1% adoption (2.84%) with Cloudflare and Fastly less than 1%.

 We're interested to see how Early Hints affects performance as more sites start using it.
 Hopefully by next year's almanac, we'll have more CDN providers implementing the feature and enough data to share detailed statistics on its impact.

 ## Conclusion

 In 2024, we saw CDNs leading the charge on adopting emerging technologies like HTTP/3, and that pattern has held steady into 2025.
-Looking at features like Brotli and ZStandard compression or TLS 1.3 encryption, CDNs make it easy for sites to implement these improvements through simple configuration changes instead of overhauling entire fleets of servers, load balancers, and networking equipment.
+Looking at features like Brotli and Zstandard compression or TLS 1.3 encryption, CDNs make it easy for sites to implement these improvements through simple configuration changes instead of overhauling entire fleets of servers, load balancers, and networking equipment.

 This year we took a deeper look at HTTP/3 and revisited Early Hints, which we first examined in 2024.
-For the first time we broke out CDN performance and security and will dive deeper in 2026, specifically on tradeoffs that exist between both topics.
+For the first time, we broke out CDN performance and security and will dive deeper in 2026, specifically on trade-offs that exist between both topics.
 We initially planned to include IPv6 analysis, but the data wasn't reliable enough to draw meaningful conclusions.
 We hope to address IPv6 adoption in the 2026 chapter once we have more robust measurements.

 The CDN landscape in 2025 demonstrates that these platforms have evolved far beyond simple content delivery to become comprehensive optimization and security platforms that are essential infrastructure for the modern web.